 I suppose I could start at the beginning, but that seems like so long ago.
 I could start where I am now, but that doesn't seem plausible to me either.
 Perhaps I should start where my life may have actually begun.
 As I purge, I am sure you will come to understand what I mean.

+I suffer from what is known as chronic depression.
+Experts are unsure of what causes it and there is no known cure.
 Chronic depression is long-lasting, interferes with daily activities, and causes a loss of interest in things that were normally pleasurable to the one affected.
 But that isn't actually where my life started.

 Four years ago, I was diagnosed as having Borderline Personality Disorder (BPD).
 BPD is described as a prolonged disturbance of personality function in a person, characterized by depth and variability of moods.
 It typically involves unusual levels of instability in mood (black and white thinking), chaotic and unstable interpersonal relationships, self-image, identity and behavior and a disturbance in the individual's sense of self.
 Fortunately, I was considered a mild case.